ttok14/Jayce-s-ValueObserver-For-UNITY/README.md

 int i01;

-Then you first register a channel(kind of like grouping)
+Then you first register a channel so we can distinguish groups of values we are interested in.

 <b>JayceGUIAnalysisHelper.Instance.RegisterChannel("C1");</b>